Probation should help the public, not profit

 As a result, ill-considered and reckless moves towards privatisation have jeopardised the quality of probation work - which have worsened accountability, stretched workers and increased dangers to public safety.

 - 70% of cases are low risk offenders, dealt with by 21 ‘Community Rehabilitation Companies’ (CRCs).
 These companies are tendered out to private organisations and are responsible for probation across a region of the country.

 - 30% of cases are high risk offenders, which are all dealt with by our public National Probation Service.

 What are the effects of privatisation?

-Probation services were working well under public ownership – in 2013, the Ministry of Justice rated all probation trusts in England and Wales as good or excellent.
-But despite this, the services were privatised in 2015 without pilot schemes and in the face of widespread opposition - supporting evidence that the sell-off was motivated under purely ideological terms.
+Probation services were working well under public ownership: In 2013 the Ministry of Justice rated all 35 publicly owned probation trusts in England and Wales as good or excellent.
+But despite this, the services were privatised in 2015 without pilot schemes and in the face of widespread opposition.

 Kirton’s report also discusses the impact of privatisation on the National Probation Service, which is still publicly owned.
 Now left to deal only with high-risk and harrowing cases, increasing levels of stress and mental health problems have been reported among staff – who used to have more of a balanced caseload.

 Anonymous NPS worker: “I am concerned about my physical health … as well as my mental health.
 I have come back after two weeks off sick because I was concerned for my colleagues who are already in a very small team and were having to cover my cases in my absence.
 I did not return because I felt better.”

 Staff of CRCs are also feeling the pressure.
 Sodexo announced huge staff cuts barely months after privatisation, meaning that the remaining staff are dealing with an unmanageable workload.
 Some junior officers in CRCs are now handling more than 200 cases each, despite 60 cases being the maximum it is recommended to handle safely.